 VISIT OUR EMU SANCTUARY!

 He likes people, and you can bring him food if you like.
 You can feed him leaves from around the Land Trust, raw fruits and vegetables chopped bite size (no citrus), crackers and chips.
-He especially loves grapes.
+His favorite foods are melons and grapes.

 “I grew up running around the Land Trust, but moved to Athens about 9 years ago.
 I visited the Land Trust while in Atlanta last year and I was soooo happy to see that Big Lou the Emu was still there!
 I love him!” – Isabella Beaudoin